What is an Open House? Everything Home Sellers Should Know

 What are the benefits of hosting an open house?

 “There are two ways that an open house can spur interest in a house and really help a seller,” says Yoo.
 “One of them is to basically spark a fire under a buyer.
-So, if a buyer knows that a home is available for sale, and they see an open house is coming up in five days, they know there’s probably decent traffic coming to the open house.
+If a buyer knows that a home is available for sale, and they see an open house is coming up in five days, they know there’s probably decent traffic coming to the open house.
 So the advice we give all our buyers is, see the property privately right now before all these potential buyers come on Sunday.”

 “Realtors may opt to decline any showings until the open house, and that strategy drives more traffic,” explains Yoo.